Top 10 Clinical Placement Tips For Nursing Students

 7. Dress appropriately

-If the dress code states, black closed in shoes or no jewellery, make sure you follow it.
+If the dress code states, black closed in shoes or no jewelry, make sure you follow it.
 It’s a pain I know, but it comes with the job.
-Unfortunately we are not allowed to wear whatever we want because of the work that we do.
+Unfortunately, we are not allowed to wear whatever we want because of the work that we do.
 Suck it up!
+And if I may add, make sure that you look clean and neat in your uniform.
+Always look presentable, always look your best.

 8. Put your hand up for opportunities to learn